-After evening activities each year group of children upstairs into their respective Boarding House at different times.
-Once laundry and showers are complete, there is time to play a board game or two, listen to a story, watch a film or just spend time with friends before a relaxing period of quiet reading in bed.
+After evening activities each year group of children move upstairs into their respective Boarding House at different times.
+After showers, there is time to play a board game or two, listen to a story, watch a film or just spend time with friends before a relaxing period of quiet reading in bed.
 Once the lights are out, sleep quickly comes because days at Abberley are action packed for children and staff.

 The Boys’ Boarding House is set on the top two floors of the main house so boarding is certainly at the heart of the school.
 However, heading up the stairs at the end of an action packed day, the mixture of different sized dorms and the common rooms allow the pupils to relax or catch up with friends.

 The Boarding House is split into 3 sections according to year group.
 These areas are then looked after by the Housemaster and Housemistress, in addition to the matrons, male teaching staff and ‘gap’ students.
 Our resident nurse is also always on hand.
 The mixture of all of the adults and the boys’ makes for a warm and supportive family atmosphere.

 With the regular movement of dorms, the boys have a great deal of fun in the different unique rooms and with a large variety of activities during the week the boys’ house is a happy and lively place, with the boys just being boys!

 The Girls' Boarding House (Yates House) is set away from the main school building giving the girls a sense of having their own space.
 The house is run by our Housemistress and there are ten dorms that vary in size and a special dorm called ‘The Theatre’ which takes up to twelve girls.